Freeciv: History

-At the computer science department at Aarhus University, three students, avid players of XPilot and of Sid Meier’s Civilization, which was a stand-alone PC game for MS-DOS, decided to find out whether the two could be fused into an X-based multiplayer Civilization-like strategy game.
+At the computer science department at Aarhus University, three students, avid players of XPilot and of Sid Meier's Civilization, which was a stand-alone PC game for MS-DOS, decided to find out whether the two could be fused into an X-based multiplayer Civilization-like strategy game.
 The students—Peter Unold, Claus Leth Gregersen and Allan Ove Kjeldbjerg—started development in November 1995; the first playable version was released in January 1996, with bugfixing and small enhancements until April.
 The rules of the game were close to Civilization, while the client/server architecture was basically that of XPilot.

 For the developers, Freeciv 1.0 was a successful proof of concept, but a rather boring game, so they went back to XPilot.
-Other players and developers took over; they made the game available on many other operating systems, including Linux, Solaris, Ultrix, Amiga OS, and Microsoft Windows.
+Other players and developers took over; they made the game available on many other operating systems, including Linux, Solaris, Ultrix, AmigaOS, and Microsoft Windows.
 Linux distributions started to include Freeciv.

 The main development goal remained to make a Civilization-like game playable over the Internet, with participants on different continents, even when connected with 14400 bit/s modems.
 Freeciv achieved this by using an asynchronous client-server protocol: during each turn, human users play concurrently, and their actions are sent to the server for processing without awaiting the results.
 This kept the game playable with network latency up to a few hundreds of milliseconds.

 In 1998, computer players were added; they could soon beat newcomers to the game with ease, using only minor forms of cheating.
 Computer players are implemented directly in the server; they do not play concurrently with human players, but separately, in between turns.